wayne0419/NTUVFX/proj1/README.md

 Forward, I throw these pixels inside `lib.solve_debevec` to calculate the g function for R,G,B channels: `g_r`, `g_g`, `g_b`, and then derive the radiance map for each channel: `irradiance_r`, `irradiance_g`, `irradiance_b`.
 By stacking them, I get the HDR image.

 To tone-map the HDR image, I implement the Reinhard's Method but only the global operator part.
+Various combination of `key a` and `L_white` are experimented with.

-## 結果
+## Result

 下面是我們拍攝的不同曝光時間的照片。